ModelSEED/Documentation/faq.md

 ##### What resources from the original ModelSEED are used?

 Behind the scenes, the steps in pipeline for model reconstruction remain the same as the original ModelSEED.
 Read more in the paper <a href="http://www.nature.com/nbt/journal/v28/n9/full/nbt.1672.html">here</a>.
-However, changes were introduced to the gapfilling algorithm and relevant data that supports model reconstruction was updated.These changes are listed in detail in the section "<b>What has changed?</b>".
+However, changes were introduced to the gapfilling algorithm and relevant data that supports model reconstruction was updated.
+These changes are listed in detail in the section "<b>What has changed?</b>".

 Addtionally, you'll notice better performance, more options, and flexibility.